LunarWatcher/Dragon/README.md

 Other sites in general also have other patterns - consequently, what Dragon has to be efficient on SO may not be enough to be efficient on [insert your favorite site].

 As a result, to adapt Dragon to another site, _all_ filters need to be re-written.
 This also includes for localized versions of SO, as several of the filters are English-centric, and may _introduce_ problems with other languages.

+## TODO:

+* [ ] Add something (state machine?) that attempts to determine certain aspects about a post.
+This may end up being heavy, at least if we expand outside the realm of regex.
+May require machine learning and end up being unfeasible.

+### Continuous
+* Find more uncaught stuff to put in uncaught.md
+* Clear out uncaught.md